TheZoq2/dcs_on_linux/README.md

 This issue occurs because some textures fail to load for an unknown reason.
-The fix is simple: open the file `${INSTALL_DIR}/Mods/aircraft/F-16C/Cockpit/IndicationResources/RWR/indication_RWR.tga` with an image editor (gimp or krita have been used successfully), then just re-export the file.
-Now the RWR should render correctly
+The fix is simple: open the file `${INSTALL_DIR}/Mods/aircraft/F-16C/Cockpit/IndicationResources/RWR/indication_RWR.tga` with an image editor (GIMP or Krita have been used successfully), then just re-export the file.
+The RWR should now render correctly.

 ### Missing multiplayer server list